sindresorhus/pify/readme.md

 Type: `boolean`<br>
 Default: `false`

-By default, if given module is a function itself, this function will be promisified.
+If given module is a function itself, it will be promisified.
 Turn this option on if you want to promisify only methods of the module.

 ```js
 const pify = require('pify');